 Varieties Recommended for Growing Seedless Grapes in Backyard

-This variety is seedless and self-pollinating, and brings the best of both worlds.
-It’s the offspring of two varieties - Thompson and Concord, so, retains the light sweetness of Thompson and the rich flavor of Concord.
-Its vines are heat-tolerant and fruit ripens in August.
+This variety is seedless and self-pollinating and brings the best of both worlds.
+It’s the offspring of two varieties - Thompson and Concord, so it retains the light sweetness of Thompson and the rich flavor of Concord.
+Its vines are heat-tolerant, and fruit ripens in August.

 Growing Seedless Grape Vines

 Since seedless grapes have no seeds, a grower may wonder how he can sustain the continuance of this abnormal species.
-The simple answer is by choosing an alternative technique of reproduction – cloning.
+The simple answer is to choose an alternative technique of reproduction – cloning.

 The process of creating fruits without the fertilization of seeds, which leaves them seedless, is called parthenocarpy.
 Seedless grapes are created from cuttings.
 These are amputated parts of a vine having the genetic error that causes it to grow seedless grapes.

 Such a cutting is dipped into a rooting hormone and then planted in the soil.
 This cutting starts growing in a vine just like any other grapevine, barring that its grapes, like its parents’, are seedless.
-The newly grown vine is an exact duplicate i.e. clone of the original vine.
+The newly grown vine is an exact duplicate, i.e., a clone of the original vine.

 Is Growing Seedless Grapes in a Home Yard Possible?

 During the learning process, the grower may make mistakes that can cost them their crop.
-Thus, it takes some time and knowledge, and poses some risk.
-Growing seedless grapes is a fulfilling experience though it’s not an easy process.
+Thus, it takes some time and knowledge and poses some risks.
+Growing seedless grapes is a fulfilling experience, though it’s not an easy process.
 But the grower should keep trying.

 Spring is the Best Season

-Not only for seedless grapevines, but for all other grapevines, spring is the best season for starting plantation so that the young vines get maximum time to get established before their first winter.
+Not only for seedless grapevines but for all other grapevines, spring is the best season for starting a plantation so that the young vines get maximum time to get established before their first winter.